Steubenville, Ohio: Public art

-Steubenville Nutcracker Village
+Nutcracker village

 In 2015, two local businessmen started a Christmas-themed festival, the Steubenville Nutcracker Village and Advent Market.
 The event is centered around a large collection life-size nutcracker sculptures spread throughout Fort Steuben Park in downtown Steubenville.
 The Nutcracker Village is free and open to the public 24 hours a day and generally runs from the Tuesday before Thanksgiving to Epiphany Sunday in early January.

 The event began in 2015 with 37 locally produced, hand-painted nutcrackers.
 They are made of fiberglass and foam at a local business.
 Design and production takes about 40 hours each.
 In the second year, there were a total of 75 nutcrackers; by 2023, there were 209 around town.
 Each of the nutcrackers, which range in height from 5 to 9 ft tall is unique, and the designs include fictional characters from books, movies, comic strips, and songs, holiday characters like Mrs. Claus, and professions, such as a steel welder.

 Live entertainment and a German-style Advent Market featuring local artisans and craftsmen, as well as hot food and drink vendors, runs each weekend through the month of December in Fort Steuben Park to coincide with the Nutcracker Village event.
 The popularity of the Nutcracker Village since its inception has inspired other nutcracker-themed ventures in the City of Steubenville, including Drosselmeyer's Nutcracker Shoppe, a year-round Christmas shop in downtown Steubenville, and Wooden Hearts Follies, a locally-written and performed musical centered around characters from the event.
 The Nutcracker Village attracted over 40,000 visitors in 2017 and is credited with bringing new life to Steubenville's downtown area.